 Rule number II: Eat when you’re hungry

 I don’t recommend an instinctual eating pattern for most, as that would only lead to overeating/ overindulging.
-You need to know how much your body requires to perform optimally, whether you’re trying to lose fat, build muscle or both.
+You need to know how much your body requires to perform optimally.

 Start following a daily routine and eat at regular meal times.
 Condition your system to break down and assimilate nutrients at regular intervals while learning to distinguish between true hunger and mere cravings.

-Eat a predominantly whole foods diet and consume adequate amounts of energy for your goals.
-Balanced, nutrient-rich meals should constitute the foundation of your nutrition.
+Eat a predominantly whole foods diet and consume adequate amounts of energy (calories) for your goals.
+Balanced, nutrient-rich meals should constitute the foundation of your diet.

 Rule number III: Shop smart